0049 941 / 56 76 460

 - Mount Etna

-- Nature reserve Oasi Vendicari
+- Nature reserve Oasi di Vendicari

 - Necropolis of Pantalica